- 02 Jun 2023

 If you want to link your deposit products to accounting, you must Enable accounting and then select the appropriate GL account for each action.

-If you have configured custom fields for your deposit products, you'll have them listed and grouped by custom field set at the very end of the Creating a new deposit form.
-Once the product is created, the custom fields will show up at the bottom of the deposit product overview page.
+If you have configured custom field definitions for your deposit products, you'll have them listed and grouped by custom field set at the very end of the Creating a new deposit form.
+Once the product is created, the custom field values will show up at the bottom of the deposit product overview page.

 For more information, see Custom Fields.